Economy of the Ming dynasty: Second half of the 16th century and beginning of the 17th century

 The discovery of new silver mines, along with the influx of silver from abroad, (Note: The Spanish imported silver from the Americas, while the Portuguese imported it from Japan and India.) allowed for the increased use of silver.
 This growth began in 1552 with the gradual conversion of the land tax and labor duty to silver payments, known as the Single Whip reform.
 Additionally, smaller taxes were consolidated during this time.
 Technological advancements in agriculture also played a role in the expansion of market crops such as cotton, sugarcane, indigo, peanuts, and tobacco.
 The production of iron and steel also saw growth.
-As a result, large estates multiplied and expanded, with the average landowner in the south owning 70,000 mu (over 4,000 ha) of land.
+Large estates multiplied and expanded, with the average landowner in the south owning 70,000 mu (over 4,000 ha) of land.

-A Ming porcelain jar with a scene of cavalrymen fighting, from the reign of the Jiajing Emperor (1522–1566) – Guimet Museum, Paris.
+A Ming porcelain jar with a scene of cavalrymen fighting, from the reign of the Jiajing Emperor – Guimet Museum, Paris.
 By the late Ming dynasty, Chinese society had transformed into a consumer society.
 The social elite were expected to possess the discernment to differentiate between high-quality products and inferior ones.
 They were also expected to be knowledgeable about rare and exotic plants suitable for their gardens.

 The demands for state expenditure grew at a faster rate than income.
 In 1562, a staggering 8.5 million dan of grain were required solely to pay for the imperial family, which accounted for two-thirds of the state's income.
 This lack of funds resulted in a one-third reduction in military spending, leading to disastrous consequences for the army's combat capability.

 The determination of rent and tax payments in silver, coupled with the rising price of silver, resulted in the impoverishment of peasants and an increase in taxes from one-third to two-thirds of their harvest.
 This forced many peasants to leave their land and seek refuge under the protection of powerful lords, or to turn to the sea, mountains, or mines.
 The most rebellious among the poor were dissatisfied with their meager wages and turned to piracy or banditry.
-As a result, the cities saw an influx of displaced peasants, causing rapid growth in urban populations.
+Cities also saw an influx of displaced peasants, leading to rapid urban growth.
 For example, the population of Suzhou increased from 339,000 in the mid-16th century to 650,000 by the end of the century.
-In fact, there were over a million inhabitants in both capitals, and more than thirty industrial cities had populations in the hundreds of thousands.
+There were over a million inhabitants in both capitals, and more than thirty industrial cities had populations in the hundreds of thousands.
 The majority of these new arrivals were hired as factory workers on an as-needed basis.